CleverCloud/clever-cloud.com/en_US/partner.markdown

 You are a startup, a web agency or a consulting company?
 Clever Cloud is always looking for new partners to develop and sell our offer.

-Become a Partner Clever Cloud offers many advantages:
+Becoming a Clever Cloud Partner offers many advantages:
 * **Pluralize** your commercial offer
-* **Aswser** to the growing demands of your customers
+* **Answser** to the growing demands of your customers
 * **Get rid of** infrastructure management

-For more information, please contact us.
+For more information, please [contact](/contact.html) us.